Consumer Rebates Frequently Asked Questions

 What technologies qualify for rebates?

 The Home Efficiency Rebate is based on energy savings achieved.
 It does not specify any required technologies.
-The Home Electrification and Appliance Rebate is technology-specific.
-Qualifying technologies include: heat pump for space heating and cooling, heat pump water heater, electric stove, cooktop, range or oven, heat pump clothes dryer, electrical load service center upgrade, insulation, air sealing and ventilation and electric wiring.
+The High Efficiency and Appliance Rebate is technology-specific.
+Qualifying technologies include: heat pump for space heating and cooling, heat pump water heater, electric stove, cooktop, range or oven, heat pump clothes dryer and combination washer-dryer, electrical load service center upgrade, insulation, air sealing and ventilation and electric wiring.

-Can I apply for both a Home Efficiency Rebate and a Home Electrification and Appliance Rebate?
+Can I apply for both a Home Efficiency Rebate and a High Efficiency and Appliance Rebate?

 Eligible households may access both rebates to pay for different purchases.
 Both rebates cannot be used to pay for the same purchase.